iluvjava/Maths/Notebook 2.0/AMATH 515 (Optimization Fundamentals)/Mirror Descend.md

 **Warn**:

-Gregman Divernce is not symmetric.
+Gregman Divergence is not symmetric.

 ---